jmvlangen/DnDtracker/D&D tracker/README.txt

-The operations defined on boolean values are: addition which works like the logical OR, subtraction which works like the logical OR in which the second value is inverted, multiplication works like the logical AND, and division works like the logical AND in which the second argument is inverted.
+The operations defined on boolean values are: addition which works like the logical OR, subtraction which works like the logical OR in which the second value is inverted, multiplication which works like the logical AND, and division which works like the logical AND in which the second argument is inverted.

 ---b) Basic Operations------------------------------------------------------------------
-Besides primitive values there are certain operations which combine multiple values into a more complicated value.
+Besides primitive values there are certain operations which combine multiple values into another value.
 Here follows a list of possible operations.

 ----i) Equality-------------------------------------------------------------------------
 Equality compares two values to see whether they are the same.
 An equality is represented by the symbol = preceded and succeeded by a value.
-When evaluated an equality will evaluate the value in front and the value thereafter and check whether or not their evaluation are the same.
+When evaluated an equality will evaluate the value in front and the value thereafter and check whether or not their evaluations are the same.
 If they are the same the equality will evaluate to the boolean value true, whilst it will evaluate to the boolean value false otherwise.

 ----ii) Addition------------------------------------------------------------------------